U.S. employment report a green light for Fed interest rate rise

 Professional services added 27,000 jobs and government payrolls increased 14,000 last month.

-"It's hard not to like today's reading on the labor market.
+"It's hard not to like today's reading on the labour market.
 We can anticipate further improvement ... next year," said Scott Anderson, chief economist at Bank of the West in San Francisco.

 (Reporting by Lucia Mutikani; Editing by Andrea Ricci)